Michelle Kaye is a Licensed Clinical Social Worker and an Author

 More about Michelle

 Michelle has always loved children, ever since she was a child herself and would earn $4.50 an hour to babysit for infants (it was the ‘90s and standards were low).
-After receiving an English degree from Hampshire College, followed by a very brief and boring stint working in publishing, Michelle graduated from Smith College School for Social Work with a Masters in Social Work in 2011.
+After receiving an English degree from Hampshire College, Michelle graduated from Smith College School for Social Work with a Masters in Social Work in 2011.
 Her social work career has focused on young children with special needs.
 She returned to school in 2013, earning a post-graduate certification in Infant Mental Health from UMass Boston.
-She currently works full time at a non-profit as the Clinical Director of Child, Youth and Family Services.
+She currently works at a non-profit as the Clinical Director of Child, Youth and Family Services and provides Child Therapy in person in Pacifica

-Michelle is endorsed as a Reflective Mentor and Mental Health Expert (0-5) through the California Center for Infant-Family and Early Childhood Mental Health.
+Michelle is endorsed as a Reflective Mentor and Mental Health Expert (0-5) through the California Center for Infant-Family and Early Childhood Mental Health and is endorsed in Child-Parent Psychotherapy.
 She is a Licensed Clinical Social Worker who has been supervising graduate and post-graduate clinicians for over a decade.

 Check out this video of Michelle reading an excerpt of her book HERE!